Aaron Drever, disgraced former real estate agent, takes over Nosh store

 One decision against him said the public needed to be protected against him after he pressured a female client to withdraw a complaint.
 The Real Estate Agents Authority committee labelled the action "tantamount to blackmail".

-In another case when he brought a customer to view a property, he said the owner's words to the effect of "Shut your mouth, don't say a word, they're my clients".
+In another case when he brought a customer to view a property, he said to the owners words to the effect of "Shut your mouth, don't say a word, they're my clients".

 At the time Drever variously blamed a lack of supervision, a high workload, ADHD, depression and anxiety for his failings as an agent.
 But a judge at the time said Drever had been given repeated warnings, suggesting he was unable to change or lift his standards.